anoopsarkar/compilers-class-hw/decafast/README.md

 ## Testcases changed

 The testcases were updated.

-Some files were removed and some were added to make a nice round score of 200 possible.
+* Some files were removed and some were added to make a nice round score of 200 possible.
+* The main change was made to the output of StringConstant which retains the escape characters and does not interpret them (we will have to do this for hw3 and hw4, but for hw2 keeping the string output identical to hw1 enables us to have a single line output for each input Decaf file).

 ## Decaf spec changes